 Whilst a few different herbs are referred to as ‘ginseng’, Korean or panax ginseng is the ‘true’ ginseng.
 Possibly the most stimulating of the adaptogens, it is particularly useful in cases of fatigue and convalescing, and is beneficial to certain chronic disease states.
 It has also been shown to support memory, cognition and low mood.
 Males with low stamina, menopausal women and the elderly may particularly benefit from this ginseng.

 Similar to its not-quite-related ‘cousin’ Korean ginseng, Siberian ginseng also acts as a mild stimulant and supports the immune system, alongside being a general ‘tonic’.
 It is a good choice for those who may find Korean ginseng too stimulating, but need energy and immune function gently restored, such as children or anxiety-prone individuals.

 Astragalus is an adaptogen that is particularly effective at strengthening the immune system.
-It is useful in cold & flu prevention, as well as during recovery and convalescing, for example after glandular fever.
+It is useful in cold and flu prevention, as well as during recovery and convalescing, for example after glandular fever.
 It is safe for all ages and also supports cardiovascular function, making it an ideal tonic for the elderly.

 This Indian herb is ideal for ‘wired but tired’ people.
 It has been shown to be beneficial for anxiety, insomnia and fatigue.
 It has a stronger sedative action than many adaptogens therefore is useful in cases of nervous fatigue.
 Withania also helps to support the immune system and is used as a tonic for debility and weakness in children and the elderly.